MicroEJ/Kernel-GREEN/README.md

 ### Declaring the VEE Port as a Module Dependency

 This approach allows for fetching the VEE Port sources from a MicroEJ repository.
-By default the MicroEJ SDK is configured to fetch VEE Ports from the [Developer Repository](https://docs.microej.com/en/latest/SDKUserGuide/repository.html#developer-repository).
+By default, the MicroEJ SDK is configured to fetch VEE Ports from the [Developer Repository](https://docs.microej.com/en/latest/SDKUserGuide/repository.html#developer-repository).

 In order to declare the VEE Port dependency, set the organization, name and version in the [module.properties](./module.properties) file.